SecretDeveloper/cliparse/README.md

 An ImpliedPosition of 1 means the value can be supplied as the first parameter.
 An ImpliedPosition of -1 means the value can be supplied as the last parameter.
 The default value is 0 which means ImpliedPosition is not used.
-An argument named 'param1' with ImpliedPosition 0 can be provided as `--param1 value` or `value`.
+An argument named 'param1' with ImpliedPosition 1 can be provided as `--param1 value` or `value`.
+An argument named 'param1' with ImpliedPosition -1 can be provided as `otherParam 'otherParamValue' --param1 value` or `otherParam 'otherParamValue' value`.
 2. **Name** - The longer name of the argument, supplied in the commandline using double prefix characters e.g. --param1 value.
 3. **ShortName** - The single character name of the argument, supplied in the commandline using a single prefix character e.g. `-p value`.
 4. **DefaultValue** - The default value to use when the argument is not supplied.
 Cannot be used when 'Required' is true.